The Four Variables

 This is the variable that makes or breaks the other three.

 The agent's job is to hold all four variables in balance simultaneously — and to translate them into a pricing decision you can defend at any point in the process.
-Not just at the listing appointment, but when a buyer comes in with a Zestimate.
-When the first showing feedback comes back.
-When you're deciding whether to wait one more week or adjust.
+Not just at the listing appointment, but when a buyer comes in with a Zestimate, when the first showing feedback arrives, when you're deciding whether to wait one more week or adjust.

 What a Pricing Conversation Should Actually Cover

-When you sit down with a listing agent, here is what the pricing conversation should include:
+When you sit down with a listing agent, the pricing conversation should cover all of this — not just comps:

-Your financial reality.
 What do you need to net?
 What are your carrying costs if the home sits?
 What is your true timeline?
-These are the seller variables that shape every other decision.
+These seller variables shape every other decision.

 If you didn't hear most of that in your last listing presentation, you didn't get the full conversation.